 Filed August 11, 2006

 Much of the news does contain information about future events.
-The authors of the patent application tell us:
+The author of the patent application tells us:

 An exemplary sample from a web-based news service on Dec.
 1st, 2003, included more than one-hundred thousand references to years 2004 and beyond.
 About 80% of the references related to the immediate future (e.g., within days, weeks, or a few months) and, on average, more than one future reference was included per article.